Home > Travel information > Destination information > International travel > International travel document requirements

 Electronic travel authorization

-Go to canada.ca/eTA for more information.
+Go to canada.ca/eTA for more information or to apply.

 Canada Passenger Protect Program